hinalilukhi/due-date-calculator/README.md

 **--- Two ways to run the project**: \\
-1. npm start
+1. npm start OR
 2. If you have docker installed in your computer
    - **docker-compose up**

 To run the test follow this commands:
 1. cd backend
 2. npm test

 How to access in browser: **http://localhost:8080/**